cthoyt/cthoyt.github.io/_posts/2021-08-17-self-organization.md

 information.

 Anyone can edit Wikidata, meaning you can create an entry for your curmudgeonly PI who wouldn't be caught dead making a profile on this new thing called "the internet".
+There are three *notability* criteria for [what's allowed](https://www.wikidata.org/wiki/Wikidata:Notability) to be added as an item in  Wikidata:

+1. References another Wikimedia commmons page
+2. References a clearly defined entity/concept that has meaningful external provenance
+3. Fulfills a structural need to make statements in other items more useful

-Even better, there are several people in the bibliometrics community who have created bots for importing and aligning information from external sources that make the entries that you supply so much more rich overnight (e.g., some bots automatically translate the descriptions of pages into new languages, some import publication metadata, some align identifiers with external resources).
+Adding researchers usually fits one or both of criteria 2 or 3.
+Further, there are several people in the bibliometrics community who have created bots for importing and aligning information from external sources that make the entries that you supply so much more rich overnight (e.g., some bots automatically translate the descriptions of pages into new languages, some import publication metadata, some align identifiers with external resources).

 Let's get to it.